The right to a home

 - According to the Housing Agency in 2017, there were 91,600 households that qualified for social housing.

-- The ‘Homelessness Report’ for May 2017 says that 1054 families and 2177 children were homeless in Ireland during the week of 23 to 29 May 2017.
-Some families say they are facing homelessness as they can’t afford the cost of rent
+- The‘Homelessness Report’ for July 2017 says that 1429 families and 2973 children were homeless in Ireland during the week of 24 to 30 July 2017.
+Some families say they are facing homelessness as they can’t afford the cost of rent.

 - A 2014 report by Focus Ireland makes many recommendations about how to improve life for young people who are homeless.
 The report says that young people who are homeless need to know more about the services that exist to help them.